redmannequin/truelayer-challange/README.md

 ### Standalone

-institution for building and running `pokedex` on your local computer
+instructions for building and running `pokedex` on your local computer

 #### requirements